-Homocystinuria means that the body is not able to process amino acids properly.
+Less commonly, hyperhomocysteinemia can occur due to homocystinuria, which is a genetic disease.
+Homocystinuria means that the body is not able to process the building blocks of amino acids properly.

-According to a recent review of studies published in the journal
+According to a review of previous research in the journal

-Before the test, a doctor may ask the person fast for 10–12 hours, although they can drink water during this time.
+Before the test, a doctor may ask the person to fast for 8–12 hours, although they can drink water during this time.
 The doctor may also ask the person not to take medications or supplements before the test.